Skip to content

 Dubai Municipality signed a Memorandum of Understanding (MoU) with UPDIS on the sidelines of the summit, marking a significant step toward introducing future-ready urban planning practices in the emirate.

-The agreement establishes a structured framework for cooperation in areas including urban planning and design, smart and sustainable city development, low-carbon urban growth, and advanced infrastructure systems.
-Through this collaboration, both parties will exchange expertise and align planning methodologies to support more resilient, efficient and people-centred cities.
+The agreement establishes a structured framework for cooperation in urban planning and design, smart and sustainable city development, low-carbon urban growth, and advanced infrastructure systems.
+Both parties will exchange expertise and align planning methodologies to support more resilient, efficient and people-centred cities.

 The MoU builds on a high-level Dubai delegation visit to Shenzhen in February 2025, where officials studied the Chinese city's experience in sponge city development and smart urban solutions.
 The visit highlighted strong alignment between Dubai and Shenzhen's development paths and long-term planning priorities.